wayneIBM/vpc-on-classic/errors.md

 ## validation_unique_failed
 **Message**: The field supplied must be unique.

 You might have specified a name that is already in use.
-Please try a different value.
+Try a different value.

 Make sure your request conforms to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).